marcalperapoch/taskapp/README.md

 ### ADR3.
 Read your own writes
 This api has been designed to provide strong consistency on client requests addressing specific `{taskId}`, and eventual consistency on requests targeting multiple tasks.
-For instance, when a client updates a task by doing `PUT /tasks/{taskId}` it will immediately get the most recent task representation in both that same endpoint's response and the corresponding `GET /tasks/{taskID}`.
+For instance, when a client updates a task by doing `PUT /tasks/{taskId}` it will immediately get the most recent version of this `task` in both, that same endpoint's response and the corresponding `GET /tasks/{taskID}` assuming both calls go to the same server.
 However, calling `GET /tasks` may return stale data until the cache is refreshed.
+Therefore, using sticky sessions at load-balancer level, could improve the client experience.

 ### ADR4.
 Id generation
 An important aspect of the persistence solution is the generation of arbitrary new ids.